DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 a mediation between two things, it becomes difficult if not impossible to separately identify those two things.

-Bruno Bachimont considers digital a *support.* He observes that things that exist in non-digital form (such as books, videocassettes, photos) can be transferred to the digital realm, calling this migration 'recontextualisation'[^14].
-The *support*, then, is the context in which the content appears.
-According to this logic, there is always a *support.* There is no writing or video without a *support*; they have only moved from one to another.
+Bruno Bachimont considers digital a *support*.
+He observes that things that exist in non-digital form (such as books, videocassettes, photos) can be transferred to the digital realm, calling this migration 'recontextualisation'.[^14] The *support*, then, is the context in which the content appears.
+According to this logic, there is always a *support*.
+There is no writing or video without a *support*; they have only moved from one to another.
 But still, how is it possible to speak of transferring content from one *support* to another unless we are able to bracket the *support* and focus on the content?
 In other words, if we